NDF Informed Consent and GNE Myopathy Patient Registry Survey

 Participation in the registry is voluntary.
 You can contact NDF to withdraw your consent and remove your personal information at any time.
 If you decide to do so, your information will be permanently deleted from our database.
 You can re-enter the registry at any time.
 To withdraw from the registry contact: firstname.lastname@example.org.

-Can NDF remove me form the registry?
+Can NDF remove me from the registry?

 NDF may decide to remove you from the registry for reasons that are not your fault.
 For example, if you were misdiagnosed and you don’t have GNE Myopathy, your information would be removed.
 Removal of all your information from the registry will not affect your relationship with NDF.
 You can still be part of the NDF community.
 If your information is removed from the registry, you will be notified by email or mail.